WIT WISE (Women in Software Engineering)

 Community is at the core of who we are at Red Hat, and I am proud to see Red Hatters lending their expertise to the WIT Network to create the Women in Software Engineering community.
 This is a strong example of our commitment to diversity, equity, and inclusion in action, and I am grateful to all our volunteers.

-Matt Hicks, Executive Vice President, Products and Technologies - Red Hat
+Matt Hicks, President and CEO - Red Hat

 Software Engineering – It Takes All Kinds

 In this inaugural event for the WIT WISE community, the leadership team will be joined by guest speakers to talk about several different types of engineering roles and roles related to engineering in areas such as, security, patent, quality assurance, and site reliability, among others.
 While we‘ll cover a large array of roles, these are just the tip of the iceberg.

 Join the WIT WISE leadership team and Special guests as they discuss what makes for a successful code interview.
 We‘ll review the types of code interviews, and some general guidance for how to be successful with each type.
 We may also share some stories from interviews that stood out to us over the years from both sides of the table.

 We are excited to offer a brand-new Coding Coaches program.
 Whether you are an experienced woman in Software Engineering, just starting on your career journey or interested in how you join this fantastic industry, this may be the right forum for you.
 What can you expect from our Coding Coaches program?